-To file for a divorce, a couple needs to meet mandatory residency requirements of the state they live in.
-Some states allow couples to file for a divorce on grounds as simple as irreconcilable differences while others do not.
+To file for a divorce, a couple needs to meet the mandatory residency requirements of the state they live in.
+In addition, some states allow couples to file for a divorce on grounds as simple as irreconcilable differences, while others do not.
 In such states, spouses need to provide and prove the other party’s fault for getting a divorce.
 Common fault grounds for divorce accepted universally are cruelty, adultery, and desertion.

 The issue of child custody arises when a couple separates.
 Both married and unmarried couples are affected by the law.
 Typically, there are two types of child custody – physical and legal.
-Physical custody decides where the child would live and with whom will they spend most of their time.
+Physical custody decides where the child would live and with whom they will spend most of their time.
 On the other hand, legal custody gives the parent a chance to make all the decisions that impact the child’s upbringing.
-These decisions include deciding the school their child goes to, the religion they follow, and the extracurricular activities the child takes up.
-The custody can be given solely to one parent or both the parents can share the custody of their children.
-This decision depends on numerous factors and the judge or jury involved in the case delivers the judgment while keeping the best interests of the children in mind.
+These decisions include deciding the school their child goes to, their religion, and the extracurricular activities the child takes up.
+The custody can be given solely to one parent, or both the parents can share the custody of their children.
+This decision depends on numerous factors, and the judge or jury involved in the case delivers the judgment while keeping the children's best interests in mind.
 Additionally, the custody status of the child may change over time depending on the circumstances.
 In this situation, a parent has the right to go back to the court and seek significant changes in the child custody order.

 Both parents are obligated to provide for their child until the child becomes an adult.
 This obligation to support a child can further extend if the child does not graduate high school or has special needs.
 A general rule of thumb followed in these cases is that the parent spending less time with the child pays child support to the parent who spends more time with the child.
 Almost every state across the United States has clear guidelines for child support.
 But judges have the authority to deviate from the guidelines at times when unusual situations arise.
 Like child custody, the child support order can also be modified based on circumstances.
 For instance, a parent would be required to pay extra support if the child develops a medical condition that requires expensive treatment.
 Similarly, the support to be paid could be reduced if the parent loses their job.

 Alimony can be terminated if the partner receiving the support remarries or cohabits with a different partner.
 The support can also be terminated if the spouse becomes self-supporting or fails to make efforts to make themselves self-supporting.
-On the other hand, support can be reduced or terminated if the financial situation of the partner paying the support declines.
+On the other hand, support can be reduced or terminated if the partner's financial situation paying the support declines.